imbaky/Quadcopter/README.md

 ##Issues and Failures
 1. Initially we thought that since the ESCs we have are similar to the DYS designs that they should be flashed with SimonK's DYS N-FET bu that was a mistake, because these ESC's are quite different.
 2. Motors started spinning slightly after Arming, disabled MOT_SPIN_ARMED parameter.
+3. Motors don't start spinning at the same time.
+ESC need to be calibrated.

 ##References
 1. APM archived manual- https://code.google.com/p/ardupirates/wiki/RC